salim9/iOS-Github/README.md

 # Usage

 Only one thing is wrong about the app, authentication.
 You should type your personal access token on the launch.
+At the launch you can click "get token" button and generate your Token.
 If do not know how check the link below;

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token